Games List - Alpha Order

 "The temporal proximity of the event makes many of the issues immediately identifiable for students, helping them to jump into their characters and argue for positions a bit more comfortably.
 Additionally, the wide variety of issues help demonstrate the complexity of popular uprisings and government overthrows, especially the challenges faced by successful revolutionaries now faced with creating a new government that cannot possibly appease all participants."

 Students need a Gamebook, which includes directions, resources, and historical content.
-The Mexico in Revolution Gamebook is published by W. W. Norton.
+The Mexico in Revolution Gamebook is published by UNC Press.

 Available wherever books are sold.